learosema/hello-webgl/talk-webgl/SLIDES.md

 }
 ```

-- Via the position attribute, the shader gets a position from a buffer
+- Via the position attribute, the shader gets data from a buffer
 - the shader is run for each position in the position buffer

 ----------------------------------------------------